PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 ---

 # Interface Design
-After covering the basics of interaction design, we're going to look into interface design: the means by which users communicate with computerized devices.
-We're also going to look into flow theory and cover prototyping techniques, specifically you're going to learn how to build a wireframe prototype!
+After covering the basics of interaction design, we're going to look at interface design: the means by which users communicate with computerized devices.
+We're also going to look into flow theory, engagement and immersioin, and we will cover prototyping techniques, specifically you're going to learn how to build a wireframe prototype in Adobe XD!

 ## 0) Learning Objectives:
 After this module you'll gain a basic understanding and learn how to apply:
 1. Flow;
 2. Interface Design;
-3. Prototyping Techniques.
+3. Prototyping with Adobo XD.

 Table of contents:
 1. Flow: .5 hours
 2. User Interface Design: .5 hours
-3. Proto.io Tutorial: 1 hour
+3. Defining User Stories: 1 hour
-4. Defining User Stories: 1 hour
+4. Adobe XD Tutorial: 1 hour
-5. Prototyping: Building a wireframe prototype: 4 hours
+5. Prototyping: Building a wireframe prototype using Adobe XD: 4 hours

 **Now, open your worklog and plan your day informed by the stand-up and today's schedule**